 But if you don’t have goals, what is the point of the blog?

 - Sign ups or account creations

 In my opinion, the further down the funnel you can go – the better.
-So, decide which are right for you in 2016, and then configure your Google Analytics.
+So, decide which are right for you and then configure your Google Analytics.

 Setting up goals in Google Analytics is generally not that difficult, but it pays to do it sooner rather than later because you can’t apply them historically.
 That means every day that you don’t have them installed is a day that you are not getting that vital information and can never get in the future.

-For example, wouldn’t it be nice to know which traffic sources are driving the most conversions, so you can double down on them in 2016?
+For example, wouldn’t it be nice to know which traffic sources are driving the most conversions, so you can double down on them?

-So before you do anything this year, take a step back and reflect on your goals and the metrics that you measure them by.
+So before you do anything else, take a step back and reflect on your goals and the metrics that you measure them by.
 Then get off your butt and configure them.

 Once you’ve done it – you’re set for life!